 On the other hand, the states that paid mental health and substance abuse social workers the least included:

-Because there are so many potential social worker employers, individuals in this profession tend to work in a wide variety of settings.
+Because there are so many potential social work practice employers, individuals in this profession tend to work in a wide variety of settings.
 While most will have, and commonly work in, an office, it’s not uncommon for social workers to travel to meet with patients.
-School social workers, in particular, may have to split their time between a number of different schools within a district.
+State university social workers, in particular, may have to split their time between a number of different schools within a district.
 In some cases, however, counseling services are administered remotely using videoconferencing or mobile technology.

 Most social workers hold full time positions that require evening, weekend, and holiday hours.
 As client crises can occur at any time, they are often on call and must be available to address problems when they arise.
 Taking on larger caseloads due to understaffing often results in less personal time, which can become particularly stressful.